Drawing a person is an important milestone and indicator of child development.

 4. Human Forms

-By age five, children have typically added even more details to their drawings of people, such as hair, hands with fingers, the trunks of bodies, and feet with toes.
+By age five, children usually add more details to their drawings of people, such as hair, hands with fingers, body trunks, and feet with toes.

-This is often a time of many self-portraits, in which children explore their self-image.
+At this stage, children often create self-portraits to explore their self-image.
 Around this age, children start paying more attention to the colours they use in their drawings, as well.

 5. Groups and Families in Action

 Between the ages of six and seven, kids often start to draw groups of people, such as families.
-All the bodies usually look much the same but could have differences in hair and clothing to express gender.
+The bodies usually look similar but may have differences in hair and clothing to indicate gender.

-During this schematic stage, children begin to fill out the limbs, moving past mere stick figures.
+During the schematic stage, children start adding more detail to limbs, moving beyond simple stick figures.
 They draw the people in action, showing them using their limbs to accomplish work and play.

 [source]